dmuth/cheetah-bot/README.md

    - Note that the queue for sending messages is refilled based on time-elapsed.
    - For example, ACTIONS=2 and PERIOD=10 means that .2 will be added to the queue every second.
    - So if a message is sent at second 0, the queue is now 1, at 1 second, it is 1.2, then 1.4 at 2 seconds, etc. until the queue maxes out at 2.
-- `REPLY_EVERY_N_MESSAGES` - Replies to every Nth message in the group.
+- `REPLY_EVERY` - Replies to every Nth message in the group.
 100 is usually a good number.
    - Set to -1 to disable.
 - `QUOTES_FILE` - File containing quotes.
 Defaults to `./quotes.txt`
 - `IMAGES_FILE` - CSV File containing image images and comments.
 Defaults to `./urls.txt`.